city

 What Form 1040 Schedule Should I Use?

 While the IRS simplified 1040 a few years ago, there are still a handful of additional forms some people may need to file.
-Most everyone starts with the long-form.
+Almost everyone starts with the long-form.
 Some taxpayers also need to include other documents called “schedules.”

 Schedule 1